 - 2.2.1 Guidance on the determination of common land applications was published by the Welsh Government in August 2014.
-The document is titled 'Common Land Consents Guidance' and it gives helpful advice on how such applications will be assessed and determined.
-It is a helpful guidance tool for those preparing applications to be considered and determined by Welsh Ministers. - 2.2.2 Guidance states that key to the determination of the application under Section 16 are the following considerations: - (a) The interests of persons having rights in relation to, or occupying the land (and in particular, persons exercising rights of common over it); - (b) The interests of the neighbourhood; - (c) The public interest; and - (d) Any other matter considered to be relevant. - 2.2.3 Paragraphs 3.9.1 to 3.9.4 state that the following matters are important to the use of common land by those with rights in relation to it or occupying the land (commoners in particular) and should be considered by the decision maker when determining applications: - (a) What effect do the proposals have on the ability of commoners or other rights holders (including the landowner) to exercise their rights? - (b) What alternatives have been explored that might reduce the impact of the proposals on the exercise of commoners' rights? - (C) What effect will the proposals have on other rights holders, such as those with rights of access across the land?
+The document is titled 'Common Land Consents Guidance' and gives helpful advice on how such applications will be assessed and determined.
+It is a helpful guidance tool for those preparing applications to be considered and determined by Welsh Minsters. - 2.2.2 Guidance states that key to the determination of the application under Section 38 are the following considerations: - (a) The interests of persons having rights in relation to, or occupying the land (and in particular, persons exercising rights of common over it); - (b) The interests of the neighbourhood; - (c) The public interest; and - (d) Any other matter considered to be relevant. - 2.2.3 Paragraphs 3.9.1 to 3.9.4 state that the following matters are important to the use of common land by commoners and should be considered by the decision maker when determining applications: - (a) What effect do the proposals have on the ability of commoners or other rights holders (including the landowner) to exercise their rights? - (b) What alternatives have been explored that might reduce the impact of the proposals on the exercise of commoners' rights? - (c) What effect will the proposals have on other rights holders, such as those with rights of access across the common?

-- 2.2.4 In response to guidance and to expand on the questions posed in the application forms to support this application, this report covers the following: - (a) The proposed works on the common; - (b) The existing rights over the common and the extent to which they are exercised; - (c) The total amount of land to be released from the common and it's location; - (d) The replacement land amount, location and appropriateness; - (e) Whether there will be any loss of grazing; - (f) The potential disturbance during the construction period and measures to mitigate any disruption; and - (g) The effect of the loss of the release land on the overall amount of common land available.
+- 2.2.4 In response to guidance and to expand on the questions posed in the application forms to support this application, this report covers the following: - (a) The proposed works on the common; - (b) The existing rights over the common and the extent to which they are exercised; - (c) Whether there will be an impact upon grazing; - (d) The potential disturbance during the construction period and measures to mitigate any disruption.